Rapptz/discord.py/docs/api.rst

     .. note::

-        This is only for the messages received from the client WebSocket.
+        This is only for the messages sent from the client WebSocket.
 The voice WebSocket will not trigger this event.

     :param payload: The message that is about to be passed on to the